Prompt Engineering Guide

 TechniqueInstitutionDate of PublicationPaperCode

-Tabular Chain of Thought Prompting (Tab-CoT)StatNLP Research Group, Singapore University of Technology and DesignMay 2023Tab-CoT: Zero-shot Tabular Chain of ThoughtCode
+Tabular Chain-of-Thought Prompting (Tab-CoT)StatNLP Research Group, Singapore University of Technology and DesignMay 2023Tab-CoT: Zero-Shot Tabular Chain-of-ThoughtXalp/Tab-CoT

-Tabular Chain of Thought Prompting (Tab-CoT)1 is a novel approach to Chain-of-Thought (CoT) prompting.
+Tabular Chain-of-Thought Prompting (Tab-CoT) is a novel approach to Chain-of-Thought (CoT) prompting.
 Tab-CoT suggest to structure the reasoning process in CoT in the form of a table.

 How Tab-CoT Differs from Existing Techniques